 The Whittle lab staff range from academic staff, research staff and fellows, PhD students and support staff.
 The lab also has a team of skilled technicians and significant manufacturing capabilities to support our experimental research work.

-The Centre for Doctoral Training in Gas Turbine Aerodynamics is an exciting new partnership between universities and industry that will provide a unique turbomachinery training and research experience for graduate students.
+The Centre for Doctoral Training in Future Propulsion and Power is an exciting partnership between universities and industry that provides a unique training and research experience for graduate students.